shubhamc521/LLD-BCA-Transformer/01_single_responsibility.md

 # Single Responsibility Principle

 A class or module should have one and only reason to change.
+Should have only one reponsibility.

 Class - Blueprint for objects, Groups data members (fields) and functions (behaviors).
 Method - A functions